mcgarrah/mcgarrah.github.io/_posts/2004-12-13-another-update.md

 ## TabletPC Research

-Been digging into Windows Tablet PC and have a copy of the most upto date SDK on CD.
+Been digging into Windows Tablet PC and have a copy of the most up to date SDK on CD.
 Been digging around the 2002 edition and it's strange stuff.
 Finding it either incredible detailed or very vague.
 I may just "not be getting" it yet.
 Won't be the first time and not having a TabletPC to work with probably isn't helping.
 Something popped and a friend of mine has a Tablet PC that they want help learning to use.
 So I've got a place to test out things once I build the test framework built.

 ## Job related news